dji-sdk/Onboard-SDK/Onboard_API_Doc/en/FlightControlExplain.md

 </div> -->

 ***The input of HORI_POS is a position offset instead of an actual position.
 This design aims to take both GPS flight and vision-based flight into consideration.
 If the developer wants to use GPS navigation, the GPS information sent by the UAV can be used to calculate position offset.
 While in vision-based flight application, developers should have their own positioning device (along with Gudiance or GPS to provide velocity measurement) to do position control.
-For example, [xuhao1 SDK package](https://github.com/xuhao1/dji_sdk/blob/master/src/modules/dji_services.cpp) realizes a GPS-based position control where target position can be passed as GPS coordinate.*
+For example, [xuhao1 SDK package](https://github.com/xuhao1/dji_sdk/blob/master/src/modules/dji_services.cpp) implements a GPS-based position control where target position can be passed as GPS coordinate.*